alisalahio/personal-website/content/blog/apple-vs-google/index.md

 ![Google-Pixel-3-PIXEL-3-XL](https://user-images.githubusercontent.com/1072229/62012142-9d092d80-b182-11e9-93c9-a3d7edd748ef.jpg)

 Apple makes products that should attract you to **buy**.
 They need Airpods to be unique status symbols.
 When you're asked why you use them, you say they just work.
-It's a good excuse because they actually do!
+And they actually do!

 ![AirPods-The-Apple-Post](https://user-images.githubusercontent.com/1072229/62012130-76e38d80-b182-11e9-9a5d-4413c643ca77.png)